PJGitHub9/simposter-assets/Utility/Studio Logo Matcher/Readme.txt

 One-click Google Images search for missing logos (ideal for contributing to lynxstrike’s Studio Logos Coloured add-on) Export results to PDF
-Export results to TXT (for easy submission to lynxstrike's Studio Logos Coloured add-on)
+Export results to TXT (for easy submission to lynxstrike's Studio Logos Coloured add-on) Export to Hastebin
+Quickly generate a Hastebin link and paste it to submit your logo request to the Studio Logos Coloured add-on by lynxstrike.
+Submit Missing Logos
+Found and downloaded your missing logos?
+Just zip them up and submit with a few clicks.
+Paste the generated Gofile link to request a fast update via lynxstrike's add-on.
+Choose Your Browser
+Select your preferred browser to perform a targeted logo web search.
 🙏 Credits
 Created by @kittmaster and generously donated to the Kodi community.